How to Teach Self-Feeding

 First of all, make sure you are giving them opportunity.
 Let them try and try again, it is okay to let them struggle a little.
 That is how they learn!
 Give them things like puffs that are dry and big enough to pick up, but not so big they could choke.
+(I also like to use these cheese curls or pea crisps designed for babies broken into small pieces).
 Most kids are motivated to eat and will figure out how to get it into their mouth.
 The problem sometimes arises with the pincer grasp.
 If they aren’t isolating their finger and thumb, set aside some time at the beginning of their meal to give them one piece of food at a time.
 Try placing one singular puff on their tray first, without a boat load of puffs they may isolate those fingers for you.
 If they don’t use the pincer grasp, hold it up in front of them, like my husband is demonstrating in picture to the right.
 Don’t let go until you see them grabbing it with their index finger and thumb.
 Spend just a few minutes “practicing” at the beginning of the meal and then let them finish their meal normally so they don’t get too frustrated.
 Likely, it won’t be long before they have mastered this new skill!

-If you are working with older toddlers you could use a FunBites cutter, a handy little tool to cut bite sized pieces into fun shapes.
+One of my favorite tools for dicing up food into small pieces is the FunBites cutter, a handy little tool that cuts bite sized pieces into fun shapes.
 The hard edges this cutter creates will be a good start for picking up foods that are a little softer.
+For babies, some shapes may need to be cut in half again.

 We look for toddlers to be feeding themselves with a spoon, completely independently by the age of 2.
 However, most kids are capable of learning much younger than that if they are given the opportunity .
 By one year of age they can be proficiently and messily feeding themselves.
 If you struggle with the messiness of self feeding make sure you read one of my most popular posts, Why You Should Let Your Kid Get Messy Eating.